CBIConsulting/ProperTable/README.md

 			console.log('Selected row ids: ', selection);
 		}}
 	```
+* onScrollStart: Callback that is called when scrolling starts with current horizontal and vertical scroll values.
+* onScrollEnd: Callback that is called when scrolling ends or stops with new horizontal and vertical scroll values.
 * selectable: If the rows (all table) can be selected or not and if that selection is multiple.
 Values: True || 'Multiple' || False
 * rowHeight: Height of each row in numerical value.
 (Integer)
 * lang: Lang of the component.
 Default 'ENG'